 Biofilms are one of the main reasons why a Candida overgrowth is so hard to beat.
 A longstanding Candida overgrowth has had plenty of time to create biofilms in your gut, and (as I’ve shown above) these are very resistant to many of the treatments we can throw at them.
 The longer the biofilm has had to develop, the more resistant it will be to antifungal treatments.

 Used alone, these strategies will likely fail.
 But used together, they can be highly effective.
-The antifungals destroy the cell walls of the Candida, the probiotics support your immune system and regulate the acidity in your gut, and the low-sugar diet deprives the Candida of the resources that it needs to grow.
+The antifungals destroy the cell walls of the Candida; the enzymes break down the biofilms; the probiotics support your immune system and regulate the acidity in your gut; and the low-sugar diet deprives the Candida of the resources that it needs to grow.
 This combination of treatments is much more effective than using a single strategy.

 3-Month Candida Elimination Kit Start Your 3-month Candida Cleanse

 This Candida Kit contains all the supplements recommended on the Candida Diet: